shelikes2run/Field-Sample-Visualization/README.md

 # Field-Sample-Visualization (Binder-ready)

-This repository contains a Voilà-powered interactive dashboard for visualizing fuel sample data from USDA.
+This repository contains a Voilà-powered interactive dashboard for visualizing fuel sample data from FEMS.

 ## Launch on Binder